kennedyaustin/Sunshine-D8/README.md

 # Repeating Elements
-● Yelp API Displays <br>
-● Using for loops, we generated repeating elements for activities and restaurants: <br>
+● Using for loops, we generated repeating elements for activities and restaurants from the Yelp API: <br>
 Image <br>
 Business Name <br>
 Phone Number <br>